People and Organisational Development Policy

 Please see our full cancellation policy on our Terms and Conditions page.

-Catering on training programmes
+Catering for training programmes

 It is not general policy to provide meals on non-residential training programmes.